The United Nations Conference On Financing For Development

 REMARKS BY HIS EXCELLENCY, PROF. YEMI OSINBAJO, SAN, GCON, VICE PRESIDENT, FEDERAL REPUBLIC OF NIGERIA, AT IATI SIDE EVENT OF THE UNITED NATIONS CONFERENCE ON FINANCING FOR DEVELOPMENT AT ADDIS ABABA, ETHIOPIA ON TUESDAY JULY 14TH, 2015.

 Thank you very much for this opportunity to speak on the membership and benefits of International Aid Transparency Initiative.
 Gratefully, Ms Helen Clark made the welcome remarks ahead of me.
 Nigeria recently joined the IATI as its 25th member.
-That the IATI has achieved membership of 25 states in 7 years underscores the importance of the Initiative, and we are proud of, and committed t our membership as well as the ideals of IATI.
+That the IATI has achieved membership of 25 states in 7 years underscores the importance of the Initiative, and we are proud of and committed t our membership as well as the ideals of IATI.

 The objectives of IATI are as laudable as they are vital and beneficial.
-The clarity, accuracy and dependability of data is one of the most important tools in mobilizing and monitoring financing for relevant and sustainable development.
+The clarity, accuracy and dependability of data are one of the most important tools in mobilizing and monitoring financing for relevant and sustainable development.
 Our experience in Nigeria, especially through our National Planning Commission shows that credible data is critical to securing and maximizing available aid financing, allocation of resources, and efficiency.
 Increased disclosures paint a clearer picture, and a clearer picture supports resourcing needs in a more strategic and meaningful manner.
-We recognise these, and understand that the standards IATI promotes are helpful to our budgeting, planning and policy development, accurate demography, allocation of resources, openness, visibility, transparency and more effective tracking and monitoring by citizens, lenders, partners, donors and receivers.
+We recognise this and understand that the standards IATI promotes are helpful to our budgeting, planning and policy development, accurate demography, allocation of resources, openness, visibility, transparency, and more effective tracking and monitoring by citizens, lenders, partners, donors and receivers.